Search

 First-Time Homebuyers

-The Start Up program is for first-time homebuyers, defined as those who "have not had an ownership interest in a principal residence in the last three years."
+The Start Up program is for first-time homebuyers, which is someone who "has not had an ownership interest in a principal residence in the last three years."
 If you’ve never owned a home, or it's been more than three years since you've been a homeowner, you may be considered a first-time homebuyer.

-If you are a first-time homebuyer but exceed the income or purchase price limits for Start Up, you may be able to qualify under the Step Up program.
-Get started on your path to homeownership!
-Contact a participating lender with questions about your eligibility and learn more about which Minnesota Housing program may be right for you.
+If you are a first-time homebuyer but exceed the income or purchase price limits for Start Up, you may be eligible under the Step Up program (Information on Step Up is under “Repeat Homebuyers” below).

 Repeat Homebuyer